 For OCALLs, the trusted proxy allocates memory on the outside stack to pass the marshaling structure and checks that the pointer parameters with their full range are within enclave.
 When a pointer to trusted memory with the in attribute is passed from an enclave (an OCALL), the trusted proxy allocates memory outside the enclave and copies the memory pointed by the pointer from inside the enclave to the untrusted memory.
 When a pointer to the trusted memory with the out attribute is passed from an enclave (an OCALL), the trusted proxy allocates a buffer on the untrusted stack, and passes a pointer to this buffer to the untrusted function.
 After the untrusted function returns, the trusted proxy copies the contents of the untrusted buffer to the trusted memory.
-When the in and out attributes are combined, the trusted proxy allocates memory outside the enclave, makes a copy of the buffer in the untrusted function returns the trusted proxy copies the contents of the contents of the untrusted buffer to the untrusted buffer to the untrusted function.
-After the buffer in the untrusted memory.
-When the in and out attributes are combined, the trusted proxy allocates memory outside the enclave, makes a copy of the buffer in the untrusted function returns the trusted proxy copies the contents of the untrusted function, and after the untrusted function returns the trusted proxy copies the contents of the untrusted buffer to the trusted memory.
+When the in and out attributes are combined, the trusted proxy allocates memory outside the enclave, makes a copy of the buffer in the untrusted memory before calling the untrusted function, and after the untrusted function returns the trusted proxy copies the contents of the untrusted buffer to the trusted memory.
 The amount of data copied out is the same as the amount of data copied in.